Skip to main content

 What “non-MAGI” means and why it matters.

 Medi-Cal has two large eligibility frameworks.
 MAGI Medi-Cal (Modified Adjusted Gross Income) covers most working-age adults and children under the Affordable Care Act expansion.
-It uses tax-based income rules and never had an asset test.
+It uses tax-based income rules and has no asset test.
 Non-MAGI Medi-Cal covers everyone else: seniors 65 and older, people with disabilities (whether Medicare-eligible or not), long-term-care applicants, and people in certain waiver programs.

-The 2024 asset-limit elimination applies to non-MAGI.
+The reinstated 2026 asset limit applies to non-MAGI.
 That is the category most relevant to readers of this site, because it covers every Medi-Cal application tied to senior care: nursing-home Medi-Cal, the Assisted Living Waiver, IHSS-linked Medi-Cal, PACE, MSSP, and the Aged & Disabled FPL Program.

 The look-back period in California.